DeveshKumarThakur/BingAdsNodeSDK/README.md

 When you run your code for the first time, the SDK will:

 1. Generate an OAuth authorization URL
-2. Open it in your default browser (or display it in the console)
+2. Display it in the console for you to open in your browser
 3. Ask you to sign in with your Microsoft Advertising account
 4. Prompt you to paste the authorization code
 5. Exchange it for access and refresh tokens